amirmahdireghat/CS-SHIRAZU-DB/README.md

 If no tokens remain, user is prompted to pay via Zarinpal

 Upon successful payment, new tokens are added
+---

-💸 Zarinpal Payment Integration
+## 💸 Zarinpal Payment Integration
 Users can purchase tokens through a Zarinpal payment link

 After payment verification, tokens are automatically added to the user’s account

 Local, secure, and Iran-compatible

-🔮 Future Improvements
-Add support for multiple languages

-Enable long-term memory (contextual chat)

-Integrate Whisper API for voice messages

-Create an admin dashboard for analytics and user management

-Deploy on cloud services like Heroku or Render
+---